amd/aocl-data-analytics/doc/basic-statistics.rst

 Examples
 --------

-See :math:`\texttt{basic_statistics.cpp}` in the examples folder of your installation for examples of how to use these functions.
+See ``basic_statistics.cpp`` in the examples folder of your installation for examples of how to use these functions.

 API Reference
 -------------